 What is Mate Retention Behavior?

 Mate Retention Behaviors are any actions that a partner takes to reduce the risk of their partner going astray.
-There are a wide range of these behaviors, many of which are positive for the partner, but not all.
+There is a wide range of these behaviors, many of which are favorable for the partner, but not all.
 For example, many men like to provide gifts or do good things for their partner to keep them loyal.
-One study even examines men’s propensity to offer oral sex as a Mate Retention Behavior (it’s effective).
+One study even examines men’s propensity to offer oral sex as a Mate Retention Behavior (it’s useful).
 On the other hand, these behaviors often demonstrate the darker side of human relationships, such as stalking or threatening the partner.

 Testosterone and Competition vs. Testosterone and Mate Retention

-There has been a huge amount of attention paid to the manner in which Testosterone influences competition among males, both for mates and in the sense of athletic performance.
+There has been a tremendous amount of attention paid to the manner in which Testosterone influences competition among males, both for mates and in the sense of athletic performance.
 Testosterone is the driving factor which influences men to seek the attention of a partner.
-There has been much less focused research conducted with regard to what happens after a man has found his mate.
-It’s obvious that Testosterone still plays a strong role, but the body of research just isn’t there to explain the specifics.
+There has been much less focused research conducted about what happens after a man has found his mate.
+It’s evident that Testosterone still plays a substantial role, but the body of research just isn’t there to explain the specifics.

 Lead researcher Steven Arnocky made it his goal to study what happens to men after they have acquired their mate.
 Professor Arnocky teaches at Nipissing University and is the founder of the Human Evolution Laboratory.
 The name of the study is “Intrasexual competition mediates the relationship between men’s testosterone and mate retention behavior.”